rogerz343/map-reduce/README.md

 - add more error checking and failure handling
 - use (smart) pointers when copying in vectors so you don't copy by value
 - general make code more efficient
+- change wrap std::cout in a function that's only called when debug mode is on